-How the food cost calculates
+How the food cost is calculated

-Calculations for products and ingredients food cost are based on supplies and the weighted average cost method.
+The food cost of ingredients and products is based on supplies and calculated by the average food cost method.

 💡 The food cost of ingredients and products is calculated by the formula:

 total price of the ingredients in stock / count of the products in stock.